What causes the contamination of groundwater? All About Groundwater

 Biological Treatment Method

-Bioaugmentation is one of the natural treatment techniques that have the ability to biodegrade groundwater pollutants such as chlorinated Volatile Organic Compounds, commonly abbreviated as VOCs.
-Cultured microorganisms are mixed beneath the ground or below the surface, which in return facilitates the process.
+Bioaugmentation is a natural treatment technique that can biodegrade groundwater pollutants such as chlorinated Volatile Organic Compounds, commonly abbreviated as VOCs.
+Cultured microorganisms are mixed beneath or below the surface, facilitating the process.

 Chemical Treatment Method

-There are also chemical approaches to treating groundwater contamination.
-For example, In Situ Synthetic Oxidation (ISCO) is a versatile chemical treatment methodology that can be used in efficient water oxidation, as well as in groundwater treatment.
-Through this chemical, a broad range of groundwater contaminants can be eliminated in one go.
+Chemical approaches to treating groundwater contamination also exist.
+For example, in situ synthetic oxidation (ISCO) is a versatile chemical treatment methodology that can be used for efficient water oxidation and groundwater treatment.
+This chemical can eliminate a wide range of groundwater contaminants in one go.

-To illustrate, during the whole ISCO procedure, chemical oxidants such as oxygen gas, ozone, and other liquid chemicals are used.
+To illustratechemical oxidants such as oxygen gas, ozone, and other liquid chemicals are used during the ISCO procedure.
 They are infused or blended into groundwater to obliterate impurities upon contact.

-At the present time, there are high-tech discoveries that help catalyze reliable oxidation for everyone.
+At present, there are high-tech discoveries that help catalyze reliable oxidation for everyone.

 Physical Treatment Method

 News flash!
-You can also treat groundwater issues with just a simple pump.
-As such, it does not always have to be chemical-based or make up complicated procedures.
+You can also treat groundwater issues with a simple pump.
+Treatment does not always have to be chemical-based or involve complicated procedures.

 This physical treatment is executed on contaminated groundwater and "pumped" out the water to the surface.
 After this, the groundwater becomes subjected to biological and chemical treatments for a cleaner water supply.

-As you can see, this is a more traditional treatment option as compared to the ones mentioned above.
-In the past decades, this treatment was historically proven to reduce the groundwater contaminant levels.
+This is a more traditional treatment option than the ones mentioned above.
+Over the past decades, it has been proven to reduce groundwater contaminant levels.

-However, one of its downsides is the expensive cost of the pump and treat systems.
-In fact, an ever-increasing number of environmental experts are gauging its significant expense against the less expensive biological and chemical methods such as the ISCO treatment.
+However, one downside is the high cost of the pump and treatment systems.
+An increasing number of environmental experts are evaluating its significant expense against less expensive biological and chemical methods, such as the ISCO treatment.

 CONCLUSION

-In conclusion, groundwater has upheld amazing spurts of advancement, not only nationally but reaching as far as the global sphere.
-In addition to that, it is one of the natural sources of drinking water that supplies many people all across the world.
+In conclusion, groundwater has sustained amazing spurts of advancement, not only nationally but also globally.
+It is also one of the natural drinking water sources that supplies many people worldwide.

-Groundwater also helps regulate the flow of rivers and streams, as well as contributes to crop irrigation and agricultural production.
-If you still can't fathom how important groundwater is, then read this: globally, there is an estimated number of 2.5 billion people who depend exclusively on groundwater supplies to meet their basic daily water needs.
+Groundwater also helps regulate the flow of rivers and streams and contributes to crop irrigation and agricultural production.
+If you still can't fathom how important groundwater is, then read this.

-Hence, groundwater pollution is a more serious problem than you think it is.
+Hence, groundwater pollution is a more serious problem than you think.
 The contamination of groundwater can produce bad aftermath, such as the following: (1) poor drinking water quality, (2) scarcity in water supply, (3) deteriorated surface water frameworks, (4) high cleanup expenses, and (5) expensive costs for alternative water supplies.

 Apart from all these, you will also be exposed to serious health problems such as hepatitis, dysentery, and other nervous system disorders.
-As a result, you may have to pay a large sum of money in paying for expensive hospital bills and medications.
+As a result, you may have to pay a large sum for expensive hospital bills and medications.

-Needless to say, groundwater pollution puts human health and environmental surroundings at a huge risk.
-Therefore, we must eliminate our toxic waste and adhere to proper groundwater rules and regulations, as mandated by the Environmental Protection Agency.
+Groundwater pollution threatens human health and the environment.
+Therefore, as the Environmental Protection Agency mandates, we must eliminate toxic waste and adhere to proper groundwater rules and regulations.

 On the other hand, there are also various options or treatment resolutions for our groundwater problems.
-Since it's a case-to-case basis, a number of factors will decide which groundwater treatment solution will best work for you —if it's biological, chemical, or physical.
+Since each case is unique, several factors will decide which biological, chemical, or physical groundwater treatment solution best suits your needs.

-Another way to eliminate risks of contaminated drinking water is to use the Berkey Water Filters.
-If you wish to know more, give us a call at (888) 899-3903 and visit our website theberkey.com for more information.
+Another way to eliminate the risk of contaminated drinking water is to use Berkey Water FiltersFor more information, call us at (888) 899-3903 or visit our website, theberkey.com.

-To end, groundwaters are vital to water supplies for humanity.
-Therefore, we should make it one of our missions to protect them, and not abuse them, so we can continue to enjoy the sweet taste of this natural drinking water supply.
+Groundwater is vital to humanity's water supplies.
+Therefore, we should make it our mission to protect it and not abuse it so we can continue to enjoy the sweet taste of this natural drinking water supply.